Payment Technology Solutions: Business Guide

 Solutions for accepting payments range from robust enterprise platforms for global brands to lightweight mobile apps for individual sellers.
 The right choice balances cost, speed, and operational fit with your actual business needs.

-For established businesses with complex requirements, providers like Fiserv and Global Payments offer comprehensive infrastructure, advanced features, and dedicated support.
+For established businesses with complex requirements, enterprise providers offer comprehensive infrastructure, advanced features, and dedicated support.

 For mobile sellers and small operators, JIM transforms your iPhone into a complete payment terminal.
-You pay a flat 1.99% fee, get instant access to funds on your JIM Visa® Prepaid Card, and avoid hardware, monthly fees, or contracts.
-It’s simple, fast, and built for sellers on the go.
+You pay a flat 1.99% fee on Tap to Pay sales, get instant access to funds on your JIM Visa Prepaid Card, and avoid hardware, monthly fees, or contracts.
+The JIM Card is a virtual Visa Prepaid Card issued by Lead Bank, Member FDIC, pursuant to a license from Visa U.S.A.
+Inc.; funds held on the card are FDIC insured up to $250,000.
+It is simple, fast, and built for sellers on the go.

 Start accepting payments anywhere, instantly.
 Download JIM today and start selling with ease.